 The same is true for benefits that supplement health insurance — like accident and hospitalization insurance — which help pay out-of-pocket expenses like co-pays and deductibles that can derail a family’s savings plan.

-And some employers are experimenting with benefits like emergency-savings programs and student-debt relief, to help make sure employees have more of a cushion against the unexpected.
-But fewer than a quarter of surveyed employees said they currently had access to these benefits.
-And nearly 4 in 10 employees said their benefits package at work was not strong enough.5
+Some employers are experimenting with benefits like emergency savings programs and student debt relief to help make sure employees have more of a cushion against the unexpected, but fewer than a quarter of surveyed employees said they currently had access to these benefits and nearly 4 in 10 employees said their benefits package at work was not strong enough.5

 Source: Unum, Survey of 1,000 Full-time U.S. Workers, November 2022.

 HR can make a difference for all employees — especially those struggling — by taking steps to help them feel cared for and secure.
 To be a difference maker in 2023, HR can

 Watch the video above to see what HR thought leaders have to say and hear the full interviews here.
 How will you make a difference this year?

 1 LIMRA, Benefits and Employee Attitude Tracker (BEAT) Study, 2022.